 The Jeffersonians saw no need for a national bank or any elaborate debt refinancing.
 The Constitution puts the House of Representatives in charge of raising revenue (Article I, Section 7, Clause 1), but Congress was in recess in 1789 when Washington instructed Hamilton to raise necessary funds.
 During an excursion on the Hudson River with their colleague Robert Livingston, Jefferson and his allies formed a group they called the Republicans to fight Hamilton’s bank.
 But their concerns went beyond the national bank and the corruption surrounding it.

-Jefferson and Madison didn’t want to mimic Europe or import the nascent industrial revolution to American shores – quite the contrary.
+Jefferson and James Madison didn’t want to mimic Europe or import the nascent industrial revolution to American shores – quite the contrary.
 For one, they saw farmers and landowners as more dependable patriots than businessmen.
 Jefferson wrote: “Merchants have no country.
 The mere spot they stand on does not constitute so strong an attachment as that from which they draw their gains.”
 (TJ to Horatio Spafford, 3.17.1814).
 The Virginians saw manufacturing as a source of pollution and urban squalor and viewed big cities, in the Enlightenment natural man tradition, as hastening the decline of civilization (the largest cities in America at the time were only around 10k people).
-Jefferson hoped America would remain a predominantly rural country, with honest yeoman farmers and small craftsmen forming the backbone of the economy.
+Jefferson hoped America would remain a predominantly rural country, with honest yeoman farmers, small craftsmen, and fisherman (including whalers) forming the backbone of the economy.
 The U.S. would avoid the historical evolution of civilizations from this idealized state of innocence toward decadent urbanization, instead expanding geographically toward the Pacific Ocean.
 There would be no need for strong national government or a large standing military in Jefferson’s scenario.
 He wasn’t anti-government; he believed in strong, participatory government at the local or state level.
 More local yet, he viewed almost all decision-making occurring in wards (small counties) among an active, well-educated citizenry.
 If Jefferson were alive today, the part of our government he’d most appreciate would likely be city councils and school boards.

 Constitutionally, Jefferson was a strict constructionist believing that, unless the text expressly authorized the national government to do something, it could not.
 Of course, no one at the time could envision a national government that would finance railroads and interstate highway systems, fight titanic global wars, build hydrogen bombs, go to the moon, invent the Internet, build water systems, conduct medical research, prevent the spread of disease, provide a public pension system for the elderly and a safety net for the unemployed, and make all the kids go to school where they’d be fed a meal and do pull-ups.
 But, if they had, the strict constructionists would have opposed it.
 The important thing at the time was that the strict constructionists opposed Hamilton’s ideas for a national bank and trade tariffs.
 As followers of Scottish economist Adam Smith, author of the influential Wealth of Nations (1776), Jefferson and Madison favored free trade over the mercantilist model of countries and influential guilds hoarding wealth/gold by channeling trade with restrictions and import duties.

 As Jefferson supposedly said in his famous (if undocumented) peon to minimalism, “That which governs least governs best.”
 The phrase belies Jefferson’s passion for strong local government but is true to his vision for a minimalist national tier.
 However, he never said it in the first place; Henry David Thoreau picked it up from a magazine, attributed it to Jefferson in the 1850s, and it’s been with him ever since.
 Along with his support of slavery, this states’ rights commitment made Jefferson popular in the South and West, where he endorsed spreading the vote to all white males, including the property-less.
 He helped bring such universal white manhood suffrage about in the Old Northwest, too, by authoring the territorial ordinance in 1787 (previous chapter).
 States’ rights ideology also appealed to masters concerned that the national government might someday abolish slavery.